 Pro Tip: If you have both Ozone 8 Advanced and Neutron 2 Advanced, you can use the two plugins together to seamlessly switch between mixing and mastering workflows – you can pull up any instance of Neutron or Ozone right from within the Tonal Balance Control, and any changes in EQ will be automatically reflected.

-A guide to Ozone 8 Advanced’s Spectral Shaper
+Ozone 8 Advanced’s Spectral Shaper

 Use the Spectral Shaper in Ozone 8 Advanced to tame harsh frequencies in the high end.